Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 #### Impact: _Performance_

-Using a Content Delivery Network (CDN) in conjunction with the Azure VMware Solution assists in optimizing the retrieval and distribution of static and dynamic assets for the application through caching.
+High-traffic applications require optimal retrieval of content.
+Implementing optimization techniques such as compression and HTTP accelerators can improve the retrieval performance of assets within your AVS environment.
+Using a Content Delivery Network (CDN) in conjunction with the Azure VMware Solution assists in optimizing the retrieval and distribution by caching frequently accessed content.

 ### Recommendation
-Place your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.
+- Place your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.
+- Use compression to minimize the payload of static assets
+- Use caching solutions like Redis or Azure Cache for Redis to cache frequently accessed data

 ### Assessment questions
 - Is the retrieval of static assets from websites or applications optimized?